mackron/dr_libs/README.md

 which are intended to make working with the file system a bit easier.
 Libraries contained within this repository include:
  - easy_vfs: A virtual file system
- - easy_fsw: A file system watcher
+ - easy_fsw: A library for watching for changes to the file system

 Each library is independant from the others.